-Writing Workshops Paris 2023
+Writing Workshops Paris June 2024

 Our workshops are open to writers who want to strengthen their voice, develop a greater understanding of craft, and forge a path to publication along the way.
 We take your writing seriously and place the highest importance on teaching the craft of writing so that students can produce meaningful and memorable work that has the opportunity to find a readership beyond the workshop.
-Our mission is to bring your writing out of the wilderness and into community, and for a couple of weeks every summer we think there is no better place to do this than in the heart of Paris, France.
+Our mission is to bring your writing out of the wilderness and into community, and for a week every June we think there is no better place to do this than in the heart of Paris, France.

 Lodging at the Hôtel Trianon Rive Gauche